 ClinicalTrials.gov provides regularly updated information about federally and privately supported clinical research.
 ClinicalTrials.gov provides information about clinical trials and their purpose, as well as information about who may participate, study locations, and contact information for more details.

-PARTNERS (Patients, Advocates and Rheumatology Teams Network for Research and Service) is building the infrastructure to conduct clinical effectiveness research in pediatric rheumatology.
+PARTNERS (Patients, Advocates and Rheumatology Teams Network for Research and Service) is a patient-powered research network funded by PCORI.
 Read more.